SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Cerence Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 26, 2022 - (NASDAQ: CRNC)

-NEW YORK, March 9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Cerence Inc..
+NEW YORK, March 16, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Cerence Inc..

 Shareholders who purchased shares of CRNC during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.